 I appreciate clever humour; intelligent wit and banter in the right context

-in the right company can be somewhat amusing.
+in the right company can be amusing and entertaining.

 What do you do when someone habitually says something that is not